DSNJTurtle/LiSK/README.md

 # LiSK

 **LiSK** is a lightweight C++ library for the numerical evaluation of classical polylogarithms Li(n,x) and the special function Li22(x,y) for arbitrary complex arguments.
 The evaluation is possible in double and in arbitrary precision arithmetics.
-The implementation is based on the algorithms presented in arXiv:1601.02649 (or click [here](http://arxiv.org/abs/1601.02649)).
+The implementation is based on the algorithms presented in [arXiv:1601.02649](http://arxiv.org/abs/1601.02649).

-If you need more information than provided in this file, contact the author:
+If you need more information than provided in this file or in [arXiv:1605.09571](http://arxiv.org/abs/1605.09571), contact the author:
 Sebastian Kirchner (sebastian.t.kirchnerREMOVETHIS@gmail.com)

 ---